The People's Best New Chef: New England Contenders

 Location: Watertown, MA; Brookline, MA

-Why He's Amazing: Because he's turned his family's sandwich shop into a destination for quirky, umami–packed comfort food—and then followed it up with unconventional, outstanding Italian cuisine with David Changian inflections at his new outpost.
+Why He's Amazing: Because he's turned his family's sandwich shop into a destination for quirky, umami–packed comfort food.

-Background: Brick Hotel (Newtown, PA); Momofuku Noodle Bar, Momofuku Ssäm Bar (New York City)
+background: Brick Hotel (/sites/default/files/ewtown, PA); Momofuku Noodle Bar, Momofuku Ssäm Bar (New York City)

 Location: Cambridge, MA